Skip to Main Content

 What exactly are you reading?: Even when you find yourself in a traditional news site, identify what type of writing you are reading.
 Is it news reporting, a feature story, an editorial, work by a guest blogger, a review, an op-ed, a disguised ad, or a comment?

-Check your own search attitude and biases: Is your search language biased?
+Check your search attitude and biases: Is your search language biased?
 Are you paying more attention to the information confirming your beliefs and ignoring evidence that does not?

-Use a little energy: Have you simply satisfied or done your due diligence in seeking and validating the best possible sources across media sources?
+Use a little energy: Have you satisfied or done your due diligence in seeking and validating the best possible sources across media sources?